Similarity Duplicate Image Finder will find all similar and duplicate images, pictures and photos in a folder

 -src_list <srclistfilename> - specifies a plain text file which contains image file names that you want to compare against <targetfilename> files

--target_list <targetfilename> - specifies a plain text file which contains image file names that you want to compare against <srclistfilename> files
+-target_list <targetfilename> - specifies a plain text file which contains image file names that you want to compare against <srclistfilename> files.
+If this parameter is ommited only the files inside <srclistfilename> will be compared against each other.

 Note (new in version 184.108.40.206): if you omit -target_list parameter only -src_list files will be scanned